StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The name of the materialized view.
 The naming requirements are as follows:

-- The name must consist of letters (a-z or A-Z), numbers (0-9), or underscores (_), and it can only start with a letter.
+- The name must consist of letters (a-z or A-Z), digits (0-9), or underscores (\_), and it can only start with a letter.
 - The length of the name cannot exceed 64 characters.
+- The name is case-sensitive.

 **COMMENT** (optional)